 - On a lightly floured surface, roll pie dough to a 1/8-in.-thick circle; transfer to a 9-in. deep dish pie plate.
 Trim pastry to 1/2 in. beyond rim of plate; flute edge.
 Refrigerate 30 minutes.

 - Preheat oven to 425°.
 Line pastry with a double thickness of foil.
 Fill with pie weights, dried beans or uncooked rice.
 Bake on a lower oven rack 20-25 minutes or until edges are golden brown.
 Remove foil and weights; bake 3-6 minutes longer or until bottom is golden brown.
 Cool on a wire rack.

 - For lemon filling, combine 3/4 cup granulated sugar, cornstarch and salt in a small saucepan.
 Stir in water until smooth.
 Bring to a boil over medium-high heat.
 Reduce heat; add remaining sugar.
 Cook and stir until thickened and bubbly, 2 minutes.
-Remove from heat; stir in butter, lemon peel and food coloring, if desired.
+Remove from heat; stir in butter, lemon zest and, if desired, food coloring.
 Gently stir in lemon juice.
 Cool to room temperature, about 1 hour.

 - For cream cheese filling, beat cream cheese and confectioners' sugar until smooth.
 Fold in whipped topping and lemon juice.
 Spread over pie shell.

 - Cover cream cheese filling with lemon filling.
 Refrigerate entire pie overnight.